 If you have 5 minutes to spare the full article is worth a read if you’re interested in the corporate side of this business.

-The photo below is the decent Radisson Blu Hamburg Airport.
+The photo above is the decent Radisson Blu Hamburg Airport.